Mayor Brandon Johnson presides over a meeting of the City Council in September 2023. Credit: Jim Daley

 “Father, would you help our leaders that are gathered together in this room to do the right thing for the right reason at the right time,” said Pastor Nelson Vargas before the assembled Council members.
 “Lord, I pray that you would grant them the ability to accept the things they can’t change, and to release control of certain things that are just outside of their realm of authority, that you’re not asking them to fix.”

-Whose realm of authority the ShotSpotter contract falls under has been a point of contention since February, when Johnson announced he would make good on a campaign promise to cancel the service.
+Whose realm of authority the ShotSpotter contract falls under has been a point of contention since February, when Johnson announced he would make good on a campaign promise to cancel it.
 The following month, Ald.
 David Moore (17th) introduced legislation that would require a Council vote to cancel the contract.
 That ordinance passed 34-14 in May, but Johnson dismissed it at the time as an overreach by the legislative branch.

 Speaking to the Weekly ahead of the meeting, Dick Simpson, a former alderman and professor emeritus of political science at UIC, suggested the ordinance was highly unusual.
 “It has always been the case, particularly for small contracts, that the mayor is free to make the contract as long as there’s money in the City budget,” Simpson said.
 “In really large contracts, that sometimes requires a special vote, or approval of the Council.
 But in general, the power has been left with the executive branch.”